longsleep/yoga3pro-linux/Yoga 3 Linux HOWTO.md

 	sudo modprobe -r ideapad_laptop

 Voila, wifi suddenly works like a charm and you can connect to Wifi using network manager.
-To make this persistent, add the module to the blacklist.

-	sudo echo "blacklist ideapad_laptop" > /etc/modprobe.d/blacklist-yoga3.conf
+The problem has been fixed in later Kernel revisions - so the fix above is only required when installing.

 # Install Ubuntu 14.10